In this article, we’ll build a storefront with Storefront UI and Tailwind CSS.

 file and import your header component to see how it looks in the browser.

-property, which is used to control the number of slides visible at once.
-We will be using the SfHero
+property, which controls the number of slides that are visible at once.
+We‘ll use SfHero

-to create sliders in the storefront.
-If you need to use the options provided by Glide.js, you can use the carousel component:
+to create sliders in the storefront, but if you need to use the options provided by Glide.js, you can use the carousel component:

 // VittyHero.vue <template> <SfHero> <SfHeroItem title="Colorful summer dresses are already in store" subtitle="Summer Collection 2019" buttonText="Learn more" background="#ECEFF1" image="https://images.unsplash.com/photo-1483985988355-763728e1935b?ixlib=rb-1.2.1&ixid=MXwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHw%3D&auto=format&fit=crop&w=1950&q=80" /> <SfHeroItem buttonText="Learn more" background="#ECEFF1" image="https://images.unsplash.com/photo-1596149615678-8488f200b301?ixid=MXwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHw%3D&ixlib=rb-1.2.1&auto=format&fit=crop&w=1189&q=80" > <template v-slot:subtitle> <h1 class="sf-hero-item__subtitle text-white">Summer Collection 2019</h1> </template> <template v-slot:title> <h1 class="sf-hero-item__title text-white">Colorful summer dresses are already in store</h1> </template> </SfHeroItem> </SfHero> </template> <script> import { SfHero } from "@storefront-ui/vue"; export default { data: () => ({}), components: { SfHero, }, }; </script> <style></style>